LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `assertion(Name, Goal)`
-	to generate an exception in case the goal argument fails or throws an error
+	to generate an exception in case the goal argument fails or throws an error (the first argument allows assertion failures to be distinguished when using multiple assertions)

 - `approximately_equal(Number1, Number2, Epsilon)`
 	for number approximate equality